Princess047/alx-system_engineering-devops/0x02-shell_redirections/README.md

 -script 13 prints solution to task 13
 -script 14 for task 14
--script 15 to Display the number of lines that contain the pattern “bin” in the file /etc/passwd
+-script 15 to Display the number of lines that contain the pattern “bin” in the file /etc/passwd -script 16 Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd